tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

     f.write(payload)
 ```

-Upon running the script, we sent our payload to the server and obtained the following response:
+Upon running the script, we dispatched our payload to the server and obtained the following response:

 | Payload  | Server Response             |
 |----------|-----------------------------|